Our Financial Planning approach is customized to each client

 - We don't just look at how much income you make but where it comes from.
-It is important to understand the sources of your income (salary, bonuses, pensions, shareholder distributions, self-employment, alimony, child-support, dividends) or where they may come from in the future because the taxation of these sources may be completely different from one another.
+It is important to understand the sources of your income (salary, bonuses, pensions, shareholder distributions, self-employment, alimony, child-support, dividends), or where they may come from in the future because these sources are taxed differently from one another.

-- What is your current State of residence or do you have plans to reside elsewhere in the future?
+- What is your current State of residency? do you have plans to reside elsewhere in the future?
 This needs to be looked at and accounted for when we analyze your situation.
-For instance, if you live in NYC and your income is subject to three levels of income taxation (ouch!) but your goal is to move somewhere in Florida in retirement, shouldn't we accurately project the impact of this lower taxation when planning your retirement?
+For instance, if you live in NYC and your income is subject to three levels of income taxation (ouch!), but your goal is to move somewhere in Florida in retirement, shouldn't we accurately project the impact of this lower taxation when planning your retirement?

 - What are your current financial obligations (fixed and discretionary expenses)?
 Sometimes a properly planned budget is the first step to get them on track to reach their financial goals.

-Simply put, every client we work with is unique, just like their fingerprints- therefore the advice we provide to each of them is tailored to help that specific client pursue their goals.
+Simply put, every client we work with is unique, just like their fingerprints- therefore, the advice we provide is tailored to help that specific client pursue their goals.

 Whether your goal is planning for a comfortable retirement, planning for your children's college education, or even saving for that vacation home on the beach, at Success Wealth Management we'll be honored to be of assistance in your financial planning needs.

 We focus on three phases of Financial Planning: